Today, we will focus on the importance of using the correct spelling in the IELTS test. Why is spelling so important?

 So, now you know why one is written with an C and the other with an S!

 Typos are errors!

 Beware of typing errors (typos).
-If you choose to do a computer-delivered IELTS test, you must be very careful with your typing.
+If you choose to do an IELTS on computer test, you must be very careful with your typing.
 We all know that you would never write 'teh' or 'adn' for 'the' or 'and'.
 However, when typing quickly, you could easily make this mistake.
 You must become a proof-reader and read through your writing to check that you haven't made typing errors.
 Each of these errors are actual errors and will be looked at as spelling mistakes, so take care and practise typing accurately.

 Spelling tests really help

 We all know that practice makes perfect.
 Practising to spell words that you might need, or new words that you have learned, will ensure that you remember how to spell them.

 We live in a world where spellcheck fixes most of our errors, so if you really want to become good at spelling, disable this function in Word.
 Write out a list of words that are difficult to spell and then turn on the function.
 You will then see if you have made mistakes or not.